franknobel/test1/README.md

 The goal is to create a simple RESTful api that provide above endpoint. consider all the things you need for a production grade project and implement the endpoint.
+Login endpoint should accept username/password and generate JWT in response for other authenticated endpoint clients will send this JWT as Bearer token in header.

-when you complete the project create a PR and send it for our review.
+*when you complete the project create a PR and send it for our review.*

 ## Models